 The thyroid gland ordinarily is composed of a right and a left lobe lying adjacent and lateral to the upper trachea and oesophagus.
-An isthmus connects both lobes, and in some cases a pyramidal lobe is present extending cephalad anterior to the thyroid cartilage.
-Surgical management of thyroid tumours consists of either a lobectomy (removal of a lobe), a hemithyroidectomy (resection of lobe and isthmus), subtotal thyroidectomy or total thyroidectomy.
+An isthmus connects both lobes, and in 20-30% of cases a pyramidal lobe is present extending cephalad anterior to the thyroid cartilage.
+Surgical management of thyroid tumours consists of either a lobectomy (removal of a lobe), a hemithyroidectomy (resection of lobe and isthmus), subtotal/near-total thyroidectomy or total thyroidectomy.
 Cases with lobectomy followed by completion thyroidectomy in the same operative procedure should be classified as total thyroidectomies.
-Other procedures include completion thyroidectomy, central compartment or lateral neck node dissection.
+Other procedures include completion thyroidectomy, isthmusectomy, central compartment or lateral neck node dissection.
+In some instances, the type of procedure cannot be categorised and should be documented as 'not specified'.